Halkcyon/valheim-server/README.md

 startup documentation is good enough, so I recommend reading it if you want to pursue this route, but I won't be covering it in this guide.

+Private servers have to be added and connected through the Steam client.
+You will be prompted twice for the password you pass to the script: once at the Steam UI and once at the game's UI.

+![steam-servers-view][]

+![steam-servers-favorites][]

+The server is connected to in the form of `ip-octets:2457` or `hostname:2457`.

 ## Running the Script

 Open up PowerShell and run the following commands, replacing the placeholders